Hazel (TV series): Network change and final season

-After a four season run on NBC, the network canceled the series, but it was picked up by CBS for what would be a fifth and final season.
-In an effort to appeal to a younger audience, DeFore and Blake were dropped after the move to CBS.
-George and Dorothy’s departure was explained as a relocation to Baghdad, Iraq, for George's work.
-Hazel and Harold (who did not depart with his parents so he wouldn't miss any school) moved in with George's never-before-mentioned younger brother, Steve (Ray Fulmer), a real estate agent, Steve's wife Barbara (Lynn Borden), and their daughter Susie (Julia Benjamin).
+During its fourth season, Hazel faced stiff competition from Peyton Place, a hit drama that premiered on ABC in September 1964.
+After a four-season run on NBC, the network canceled the series, but it was picked up by CBS for what would be a fifth and final season.
+To boost ratings, Screen Gems began to consider a format change and proposed replacing DeFore and Blake with more youthful cast members.
+Early reports stated that Hazel would move to Hollywood to work for a talent agent and his wife, an opportunity to feature celebrity guest stars.
+As Booth told a reporter, "'They told me we could jazz it up by moving Hazel to Hollywood and using guest stars….
+But I thought they meant move Mr. B and the whole family to Hollywood.
+But that wasn’t the idea.
+Just Hazel.'"
+By April 1965 the Hollywood format had been abandoned.
+But in an effort to appeal to a younger audience, DeFore and Blake were dropped after the move to CBS.
+George and Dorothy’s departure was explained as a temporary relocation to Baghdad, Iraq (and later Saudi Arabia) because George’s client Mr. Griffin engaged him to work on an oil deal in the Middle East.
+Hazel and Harold (who did not depart with his parents so he wouldn't miss any school) moved in with George's never-before-mentioned younger brother, Steve (Ray Fulmer), a real estate agent, Steve's wife Barbara (Lynn Borden), and their daughter Susie (Julia Benjamin) (a genealogical chart of the Baxter family displayed in the last episode of season one showed that George had two siblings—his sisters Deirdre and Phyllis, but no brother Steve).
 Hazel provided the same housekeeping services for her revamped family.
 As for the drop in two of the main characters, CBS had said that Blake was not available after the move to the network, although DeFore stated that he was never informed of the change and found out about it while reading a newspaper.
 Ann Jillian, who was then a teenager, was also added to the cast as Millie Ballard, Steve Baxter's receptionist.
 Jillian later went on to star in her own series, It's a Living, in the 1980s, as well as several television films.